johnosbb/LinuxDebuggingAndDevelopment/gdb_part2.md

 ## Debugging with library codes

-By default GDB searched the source code in
+By default GDB searches the source code in

 	- $cdir: The compile directory (Encoded in ELF)
 	- $cwd: current working directory